Joanne Lipman: Awards and honors

 Under Lipman's leadership, the USA TODAY Network was awarded three Pulitzer Prizes, including the first Pulitzer in USA TODAY's history, and had an additional three finalists.

 In 2008, Portfolio was awarded a National Magazine Award, with the magazine's "Brief" section cited for being "Consistently smart, contrarian, and well-reported....an original take on ambition, invention, ego, drama, and conflict.
 The surprisingly fresh and clean design complements and furthers and section's distinctive voice as it charts the impact of business on society, culture, and politics."

 While on the Journals Page One, Lipman edited a series that earned the paper the 1995 Pulitzer Prize in feature writing.
 In 2005, the Journal won two Pulitzer Prizes for coverage that appeared in Weekend Journal and Personal Journal.

 Lipman received the John Hancock award in 1993 for Excellence for her daily Advertising column.
 In 2001, she received the Matrix Award from New York Women in Communications for achievement in the newspaper category.

 Personal

 In 1987, Lipman married entertainment lawyer Thomas Distler in a Jewish ceremony at the National Arts Club in Manhattan; they have two children.

+During the September 11 attacks, Lipman made the last recorded purchase at the World Trade Center's underground mall at 8:55 a.m., nine minutes after the first plane hit the North Tower.
+She bought two $5 refrigerator magnets for her daughter.
+At the time, Lipman was unaware of what had happened and assumed the commotion was a false alarm.